USDA FoodKeeper – Cold Storage Guidelines

 To check if Isotonic Sports Drink has gone bad, look for any signs of mold, cloudiness, or separation in the liquid.
 Sniff the drink for any unusual or off smells, such as a sour or musty odor.
 Additionally, check the texture – if it feels slimy or gritty, it's best to discard it.

 Isotonic sports drinks can pose a risk of foodborne illness if consumed beyond their expiration date or if stored improperly.
 Common pathogens associated with spoilage include bacteria such as E. coli and molds.
-To prevent foodborne illness, it is crucial to store the drink in a cool, dry place and avoid exposing it to direct sunlight or high temperatures.
+To reduce the risk of foodborne illness, it is crucial to store the drink in a cool, dry place and avoid exposing it to direct sunlight or high temperatures.
 High-risk scenarios include leaving the drink open for extended periods or consuming from a contaminated bottle.

 For optimal storage of isotonic sports drinks, keep them in a cool, dark place away from direct sunlight and heat sources.
 Refrigeration can help prolong the drink's freshness and maintain its flavor.
 It's advisable to consume the drink within a reasonable time frame after opening to ensure maximum effectiveness and taste.
 Shake the bottle well before drinking to ensure an even distribution of electrolytes.